In the recent past, we have had to contend with tragic news about people being struck by lightning.

 As engineers, we would ask, were these buildings protected from lightning?

 If a certain area were prone to lightning, wouldn’t it be prudent to protect it from lightning?
-Even if it is basic one floor building?
+Even if it is a basic one-floor building?

 I have worked on several projects that needed lightning protection and I can affirm that it is not an expensive scheme.
 Especially for churches and mosques, it is necessary that they have lightning protection.